-In terms of physical health, longevity means having a healthy body and maintaining physical function as we age:
+For your physical health, longevity means having a healthy body and maintaining physical function as you age:

 - This includes maintaining a healthy weight, staying active, and avoiding chronic diseases like heart disease, diabetes, and cancer.